danielpopovici745/Nautral_Disaster_Simulator/README.md

 ## Setup
 To run this project, following these instructions:
-* Clone repository to your desktop or download the file as a zip
+* Clone repository to your desktop or download the file as a zip (extract the zip once downloaded)
 * Open NDVR in Unity
 * Hit the play button at the top of unity.
 (Make sure you have your VR ready before hitting play)